donswelt/NMS-Galactic-Hub-Emblems/README.md

 # Credits

-Designed by Torsten Hartmann.
-That's me.
+Designed by me, Torsten Hartmann for the Galactic Hub Project.